elsampsa/home-ethereum/README.md

 wants to reset the blockchain or it segfaults.
 This can be avoided by recovering a "clean" blockchain from your backup HDD.

 Amount of RAM in the laptop is ~ 12 GB.

+### A More Serious Setup with ECC

+*I might do this in the future*

+Instead of using a retro / vintage laptop, like I'm doing here, or some other garbage-like-hardware you have lying around, you might want to consider a server with ECC memory error correction.
+Read more about it [here](https://arstechnica.com/gadgets/2021/01/linus-torvalds-blames-intel-for-lack-of-ecc-ram-in-consumer-pcs/).

+When there are corruptions due to random bit flips, under normal consumer user-case scenarios, your computer might crash (just boot it again), or a single photo of yours (out of thousands) might get corrupted, so no big deal, but for a blockchain, a corrupted bit might get in there (after the block has been validated), corrupting the whole thing.
+There are some rare occacions where users [have reported such behaviour](https://github.com/ethereum/go-ethereum/issues/20478).

+For ECC corrections to work, the memory, processor and motherboard, all have to support the ECC feature.
+Laptops with ECC are particularly difficult to come by/expensive, see for example Lenovo Thinkpad P70 with Intel Xeon E3-family processors
+(a tip: googling a processor model name will take you to Intel's specifications that indicate if that processor supports ECC or not).

+For small, compact & bang-for-the-bucks server, google for example "HPE Proliant Microserver Gen 10".
+If you want to DIY, consider Supermicro mini-ITX motherboards.

 ## Install Kubuntu